eEcoLiDAR/miscellaneous/README.md

 ### Feature Scripts

 The feature extraction scripts follow a similar logic to the normalisation scripts.
 In particular, the _feature_copy_files.sh_ script copies the other scripts to the relevant VM.
-The _feature_run_all.sh_ script can be used from _Server0_ to start the feature extracttion.
+The _feature_run_all.sh_ script can be used from _Server0_ to start the feature extraction.
 The _feature_run_tiles_x.sh_ scripts include the command which executes the feature extraction.
 This uses the _computefea_wtargets_cell.py_ Python script to call the _LaserChicken_ module, which calculates the features.
 The _feature_tiles_x.sh_ files contain the list of tiles per VM.
 The _feature_move_all.sh_ script moves the output _.ply_ files to the WebDAV server.
 There are also redo scripts, similar to the normalisation procedure.
 The _feature_get_lists.sh_ script downloads the list of tiles which have already been processed.
-Finally, the _feature_get_files.sh_ downloads the output files to the local environment, such that is can be further processed by the _Data Conversion_ _Jupyter Notebook_.
+Finally, the _feature_get_files.sh_ downloads the output files to the local environment, such that they can be further processed by the _Data Conversion_ _Jupyter Notebook_.

 ## Jupyter Notebooks